-- 10.191 Recent amendments to permitted development rights-allow certain changes of use between employment (Class B) uses in up to 500 square metres of an existing employment building.
-Recent changes in legislation also increase the scope to erect or alter a non-listed industrial or warehouse building located outside an AONB or Conservation Area, subject to a prior notification process. - 10.192 A number of permitted development rights may apply to existing employment sites in the countryside and these rights may change over the Plan period.
-Such Development (including changes of use, expansion or alterations) allowed under permitted development such rights cannot be controlled by the policies in this Local Plan.-but the success (or otherwise) of any economic enterprise and any impacts associated with the works undertaken under permitted development rights may be material considerations in the event that a land owner or developer subsequently submits a planning application for the redevelopment and / or limited expansion of an existing employment site in the countryside.
+- 10.191 Recent amendments to permitted development rights354 allow certain changes of use between employment (Class B) uses in up to 500 square metres of an existing employment building.
+Recent changes in legislation also increase the scope to erect or alter a non-listed industrial or warehouse building located outside an AONB or Conservation Area, subject to a prior notification process. - 10.192 Such changes of use, expansion or alterations under permitted development rights cannot be controlled by the policies in this Local Plan but the success (or otherwise) of any economic enterprise and any impacts associated with the works undertaken under permitted development rights may be material considerations in the event that a land owner or developer subsequently submits a planning application for the redevelopment and / or limited expansion of an existing employment site in the countryside.